 - Increasing the likelihood of a patient’s death

-Patrick J. Filan has a 30-year track record of success in civil and criminal litigation that has included million and multimillion dollar recoveries for individuals injured or killed as a result of medical malpractice, car accidents, falls, dangerous drugs, defective products, and in commercial disputes.
+Patrick J. Filan has more than a 30-year track record of success in civil and criminal litigation that has included million and multimillion dollar recoveries for individuals injured or killed as a result of medical malpractice, car accidents, falls, dangerous drugs, defective products, and in commercial disputes.